My Son, near Hoi An, Vietnam

 Thankfully not everything was lost.

-What is My Son, Vietnam?
+What is the My Son Sanctuary?

 The My Son temple complex was built between the 4th century and the 14th century.
 It was the central worshipping centre for the Champa people who had five kingdoms in the surrounding areas.